boostorg/redis/README.md

 * `"PSUBSCRIBE"`
 * `"UNSUBSCRIBE"`

-must be not be included in the tuple.
+must be **NOT** be included in the tuple.
 For example, the request below

 ```cpp
 request req;